 Each member of our highly trained DBS team brings a wealth of experience to every DBS lead implant case, providing unmatched support throughout every aspect of the procedure.
 Our staff provides a highly-customized, data-driven, and efficient mapping protocol that improves treatment efficacy without adding significant time to the surgical procedure.
 Contact us to learn how we can provide any combination of the following services to your hospital:

 - Provide specialized capital equipment necessary for subcortical brain mapping, including microelectrode recording and microdrive systems

 - Set up, operation, and troubleshooting of neurophysiology systems

 - Consultation on technical issues related to the DBS procedure

 - Didactic support for OR staff, residents, and visitors regarding the theory and practice of DBS

-- Scientific support for ongoing research projects
+- Provide scientific support for ongoing research projects